-What if you could develop the habit of asking yourself periodically: how am I contributing to this problem?
+You are already asking yourself: how am I contributing to this problem?
 This question opens a path of inquiry, which automatically leads to expansion of your consciousness.
 You become more alert to take notice, and thus more open to try out new behaviors.